Sahal334/exthgen_test/README.md

 Circular Percent Indicator for the mood level circle.

-fl_chart or syncfusion_flutter_charts for the bottom graph.
+syncfusion_flutter_charts for the bottom graph.

 Google Fonts, AnimatedContainer, GestureDetector.